wellesley-cs230/wellesley-cs230.github.io/hw5.md

 ### Specifications

-* Your program should contain a **predicate** method `isPalindrome()` that returns true or false as appropriate.
+* Your program should contain a **predicate** method `isPalindrome` that returns true or false as appropriate.
 * Your program should use Java's [Stack implementation](https://docs.oracle.com/javase/8/docs/api/java/util/Stack.html), relying only the stack methods `empty`, `peek`, `pop`, and `push`.

-* Your `main()` method should test your code and show that it's correct.
+* Your `main` method should test your code and show that it's correct.

-* You can only use the `toCharArray()` method in the String class to convert the input string in an array of characters from which you will populate a stack. **You cannot not use any other String methods or array operations, other than indexing into an array and checking its length.**
+* You can only use the `toCharArray` method in the String class to convert the input string in an array of characters from which you will populate a stack **You cannot not use any other String methods or array operations, other than indexing into an array and checking its length.**

-* An input string is read as a `command-line argument` and is checked for the palindrome property.
-If there is no `args[0]` your program prints a message and continues execution (it does not crash).
-That way you can assign other strings as input and check for palindrome without having to re-run the program.

 * Assume that the input string contains no spaces or special characters.

-You are expected to **create your own test cases**, and demonstrate that your code meets expectations.
+* You are expected to **create your own test cases**, and demonstrate that your code meets expectations.
 Remember that thorough testing implies identifying and testing boundary cases as well.

-* Optionally, you can get more practice by:
+Optionally, you can get more practice by:
   * Create a JUnit testing file to test your design.
   * Describe at least 2 different ways of using two stacks to solve the problem.
 Which one is better?
 Why?